Griefed/ServerPackCreator/README.md

 [![GitHub forks](https://img.shields.io/github/forks/Griefed/serverpackcreator?label=GitHub%20Forks&style=for-the-badge&logo=Github&labelColor=325358&color=c0ffee)](https://github.com/Griefed/ServerPackCreator)
 [![GitHub all releases](https://img.shields.io/github/downloads/Griefed/ServerPackCreator/total?color=c0ffee&logo=GitHub&style=for-the-badge&labelColor=325358)](https://github.com/Griefed/ServerPackCreator/releases)

-**ServerPackCreator is a Command Line Program(CLI) which aims to create a serverpack for any given modpack, thus making modpack-developing, or at least a part of it, a little less time-consuming.
-You customize the configuration to your liking and off you go.**
+**ServerPackCreator is a Command Line Interface (CLI) program which creates a serverpack from any given Forge or Fabric modpack.
+Customize the configuration to your liking and off you go.**
 **Whenever you are working on an update to your modpack, you simply run ServerPackCreator and BAM!
-You've got yourself a serverpack for your new modpack version.**
+You've got yourself a server pack for your new modpack version.**

 I am making this in my spare time, therefore progress is slow.
 I also just started getting into Java programming, so expect the code to be of...questionable...quality.
 If you're a Java Pro and your eyes bulge when looking at my code, by all means, you're welcome to help me improve it in any way, shape, or form.
-You're also welcome to make contributions, or fork it and make your own version of it.
+You're also welcome to make [contributions](https://github.com/Griefed/ServerPackCreator/blob/main/CONTRIBUTING.md), or fork it and make your own version of it.
 It's LGPL-2.1 License for a reason.
 Do what you want with it.

 Use at your own risk!
 Be aware that data loss is possible.
-If you wish to test this, there's a description down below.
-If you wish to contribute, fork the repository, make your changes, create a pull request and make sure to use [conventional commits](https://github.com/Griefed/ServerPackCreator/blob/main/CONTRIBUTING.md)

 ## Features

 1. **Generate a config step-by-step by running with argument**`-cgen`
 2. **Download a modpack and create a server pack from it.**
 3. **Install a Forge or Fabric modloader server in your server pack**
-4. **Configurable list of mods to delete from your server pack**
+4. **Configurable list of clientside-only mods to not include your server pack**
 5. **Configurable list of directories from your modpack to include in your server pack**
-    1. Copying worlds from `modpack/saves/world` will result in the world being copied to `server_pack/world`
+    1. Copying worlds from `saves/world` will result in the world being copied to `server_pack/world`
 6. **Include Forge or Fabric start scripts in your server pack**
 7. **Include a server-icon.png-file in your server pack**
 8. **Include a server.properties-file in your server pack**
-9. **Include creation of a ZIP-archive of your server pack**
+9. **Create a ZIP-archive of your server pack**

+## Configuration

-After the first run, ServerPackCreator will generate a couple of template-files in a directory called `server_files` in the directory the ServerPackCreator.jar resides in.
+After the first run, ServerPackCreator will generate a couple of template-files in a directory called `server_files` in the directory the ServerPackCreator resides in.
 Inside it are files you can customize, so they suit your modpack and server pack:
 1. Start scripts for Forge and Fabric modloaders, for Linux and Windows systems
 2. server-icon.png